Text Editor

 Development

-If you want to extend this extensions, please follow our general extension development guide
+If you want to extend this extension, please follow our general extension development guide.